-A solo travel guide to visiting Sevilla, Spain
+A guide to visiting Sevilla, Spain

 The Royal Alcazar of Seville

 If you have limited time in the city and you had to choose only one place to visit, then it must be the Royal Alcazar.
 A UNESCO World Heritage site and the oldest active Royal Palace in Europe, get ready to be absolutely blown away by the exquisite preservation of this 10th century building.
 The site has surged in popularity ever since it featured in the hit TV series Game of Thrones.
-Inside you will find a spectacular blend of Christian and Moorish architecture, with beautiful courtyards and intricate plasterwork and ceramics that rival the splendor of the world famous Alhambra Palace of Grenada.
+Inside you will find a spectacular blend of Christian and Moorish architecture, with beautiful courtyards and intricate plasterwork and ceramics that rival the splendor of the world famous Alhambra Palace of Grenada (check out my Granada travel guide).
 The real highlight is the Ambassadors Hall, with its impressive gilded domed ceiling.
 The gardens are equally spectacular as the interior, with hundreds of species of plants surrounding you over 60,000 square meters.
 Be sure to take in the Mercury Pool and walk along the Grutesco Gallery, a stone walkway that gives you wonderful views of the Alcazar and grounds.

-· Allow a minimum of 2 1/2 hours to take in both the palace and the grounds.
+· Allow a minimum of 2 hours to take in both the palace and the grounds.

 · Pre book or miss out!
 I’d recommend to visit in off peak hours (weekday early or late afternoon) to avoid large crowds and queues.